XGBoost vs. CatBoost vs. LightGBM: How Do They Compare?

 On the flip side, some of CatBoost’s internal identification of categorical data slows its training time significantly in comparison to XGBoost, but it is still reported much faster than XGBoost.
 LightGBM also boasts accuracy and training speed increases over XGBoost in five of the benchmarks examined in its original publication.

 But to XGBoost’s credit, XGBoost has been around the block longer than either LightGBM and CatBoost, so it has better learning resources and a more active developer community.
+The distributed Gradient Boosting library uses parallel tree boosting to solve numerous data science problems quickly and accurately.
 It also doesn’t hurt that XGBoost is substantially faster and more accurate than its predecessors and other competitors such as Scikit-learn.

 Each boosting technique and framework has a time and a place—and it is often not clear which will perform best until testing them all.
 Fortunately, prior work has done a decent amount of benchmarking the three choices, but ultimately it’s up to you, the engineer, to determine the best tool for the job.